pantheon-systems/documentation/source/_docs/load-and-performance-testing.md

 * Run any scripts that could be triggered while users are on the site.

 ##Assess Results
 Now that the test is complete, examine the New Relic data.
 The **Overview** tab will give you an average response time for the duration of the test.
-Times above 750ms are good indicators of performance optimization opportunites.
+Times above 750ms are good indicators of performance optimization opportunities.

 Next, review the **Transactions** tab in New Relic and sort by **Slowest average response time**.
 Click on the slowest transaction to pull up the transaction trace.
 Review the transaction trace to find the performance bottleneck.